-When ABC13 reached out to Texas Children's Hospital for a statement on this announcement from the family attorney last week, the hospital released the following:
+When ABC13 reached out to Texas Children's Hospital for a statement on this announcement from the family attorney, the hospital released the following:

 At Texas Children's Hospital, providing compassionate, medically-appropriate care is a cornerstone of what we do.
 It is our care team's unanimous medical opinion that there is nothing further that can or should be done for this child.